-A re-entry program is designed to help promote successful reintegration of ex-offenders into their communities after their release.
+A re-entry program is designed to help promote the successful reintegration of ex-offenders into their communities after their release.
 A re-entry program is committed to helping people find employment and housing to become productive members of citizens.
 Some of the programs offer ex-offenders, vocational training, and help with drug rehabilitation.

 More than likely, convicts are enrolled in a reentry program before their release from prison.
 These types of support systems are put in place in advance, to ensure that these men and women have a pathway to normalcy and eventually success.

 A reentry program may be the only support for those with criminal backgrounds, and both secular and faith-based programs are available.
 The Prisoner Reentry Initiative is supported by the United States Department of Justice.
 This program targets both youthful offenders as well as adults.
 (See links at the end of the article for reentry programs)